 Umbrellas may be brought into the park but may not be opened in the seating bowl or on the concourse.
 This is to ensure that no fan has a blocked view.

 Weapons of any kind are prohibited at Providence Park.
 Exceptions are Law Enforcement Officers from the Tri-County area of Multnomah, Washington and Clackamas Counties to include State & Federal Officers.
 All Law Enforcement Officers are required to declare to the gate attendant they are carrying a firearm prior to entry into Providence Park.
 Proper identification will be required prior to entry with a firearm.
 This includes all knives of any kind and size to include utility tools with pocket knives.
 Providence Park is unable to provide storage for items listed as prohibited.
 Please make arrangements to secure any prohibited items before arriving at Providence Park.
 This policy is also in effect for all events at Providence Park.

 Soccer games are subject to cancellation due to inclement weather.
 Games will be delayed in the event of lightning in the area.
 Soccer matches are only cancelled due to rain if the playing surface is deemed unplayable by the officials.

 Will Call tickets are available beginning two hours prior to events.
-Tickets are released only to the person whose name appears on the Ticketmaster account header card or will call envelope.
+Tickets are released only to the person whose name appears on the will call envelope.
 No one will be given tickets designated for another person.
 Proper photo identification is required, preferably a driver's license, and purchasing credit card, if applicable.